PCRuniversum/PCRedux/paper/paper.md

 negative qPCR reaction) from input features (slope, background level, changepoints) based on implementations by others (e.g., @erdman_bcp:_2007,
 @Ritz2008, @Febrero_Bande_2012, @james_ecp:_2013) and us [@roediger_RJ_2013,
 @rodiger_chippcr:_2015].
-These and additional features can be extracted by the `pcrfit_single()` function.
-This function provides a complex set of features and can be combined with other functions (e.g., `foreach()`) for parallel processing.
-Therefore, we included the visualization function `visdat_pcrfit()`, which is based on the `vis_dat()` function by
+These and additional features can be extracted by the `pcrfit_single()` and `encu()` functions.
+Inspired by @Tierney2017 we integrated the visualization function `visdat_pcrfit()`.
+The package contains the following further functions:
-@Tierney2017.
-In addition, the following function were developed:

 - `autocorrelation_test()` performs an autocorrelation analysis on qPCR data,
 - `decision_modus()` finds the most frequent rating by a human,
 - `earlyreg()` performs a regression analysis in background region,
 - `head2tailratio()` compares the ratio of the head and tail,
 - `hookregNL()` and `hookreg()` attempt to detect a hook effect in the amplification curve,
-- `mblrr()`, a function to perform a qunantile-filter based local robust regression,
+- `mblrr()`, a function to perform local robust regressions analysis,
 - `performeR()`, performance analysis (e.g., sensitivity, specificity, Cohen's kappa) for binary classification, and
 - `qPCR2fdata()`, a helper function to convert amplification curve data to the *fdata* format.

-`PCRedux` provides tools for features extraction from sigmoid data and machine learning.
+In conclusion, `PCRedux` supports feature extraction from sigmoid data that can be used for machine learning.
 The `PCRedux` package an add-on package for the open source statistical computing language and environment *R* [@R_language].

 ![](fig1.png)<!-- -->